-- The total funding pool is increased from \$18,000 to \$50,000 by 2021/22. - Up to \$7,500 funding is available per event for a maximum of 3 years with option for 3-year support package for events that demonstrate well defined objectives, growth and broad appeal. - Funding can be allocated to any event expense with the exception of salaries, major capital items, Council bonds.
+- The total funding pool is increased from \$18,000 to \$50,000 by 2021/22 as the program is fully subscribed. - Up to \$7,500 funding is available per event for a maximum of 3 years with option for 3-year support package for events that demonstrate well defined objectives, growth and broad appeal. - Funding can be allocated to any event expense with the exception of salaries, major capital items, Council bonds.